Sweetwater High School (National City, California)

 Sweetwater High School (SUHI or SUH) is a high school in National City, California, United States.
 Established in 1920, it is one of the oldest high schools in San Diego County.
 The flagship of Sweetwater Union High School District, SUHI predominantly serves the National City community with an enrollment of 2,675 students.

-In 2009, Sweetwater High School was named on Newsweek's list of the top 1,500 public high schools in the United States.
-In 2016 it ranked 2065th on U.S. News & World Reports list of best high schools.

 History

 Built in 1882 near the present site of Central Elementary School at 9th Street and E Avenue, National School was the South Bay's first high school.
 National's successor, National City High School, was built in 1908 around that same location, where Central Elementary School now stands.
 To accommodate the growing population of high school students, Sweetwater Union High School was built in 1921 at 2900 Highland Avenue.
 The present-day administration building was originally two stories with the library upstairs.

-The New Gym was added in the early 2000s and is the blueprint for many of the gyms of other schools built in the 2000s part of Sweetwater Union High School District.

-Thanks to Proposition O, the Sweetwater Union High School District was able to fund a remodel of SUHI's aging campus.
-This extensive upgrade, which incorporates some of the classic architecture in the new design, with a new three-story building housing the new counseling center, administration, library, theater, teacher offices, and 31 classrooms.
-This portion was completed in the summer of 2011.
-Originally 80% of the campus was proposed to be redone, with a new quad and the replacement of the bungalows, but due to the “pay-to-play” scandal in Sweetwater Union High School District, only the “new building” was built after the contractors were fired.
+School structure

+The campus houses the main administration building, library, theater, counseling center, classrooms, and athletic facilities.

 Demographics

-According to U.S. News & World Report, based on the 2013–2014 school year, 99% of Sweetwater's student body is "minority enrollment", with 87% of the student body coming from an economically disadvantaged household, determined by student eligibility for California's reduced-price meal program.

-Approximately 25.5% of SUHI's student population are designated English Language Learners, and 12.8% are students with disabilities.
+Based on the 2013–2014 school year, 99% of SUHI's student body is "minority enrollment", with 87% coming from economically disadvantaged households, determined by eligibility for California's reduced-price meal program.
+Approximately 25.5% of students are English Language Learners and 12.8% are students with disabilities.

+Curriculum

+SUHI provides a standard California high school curriculum.
+Electives include the arts, technology, and career pathways.
+Advanced Placement courses are offered for college credit.

+Extracurricular activities

+Students participate in athletics, clubs, performing arts, and student governance.
+The school maintains programs in soccer, American football, and track and field.

+Campus

+The campus underwent a major renovation funded by California Proposition O in the late 2000s.
+Upgrades included a three-story building containing classrooms, administration offices, library, theater, and counseling center, completed in 2011.
+A new gymnasium was added in the early 2000s, It's as a blueprints where used for other Sweetwater Union High School District school's gyms.
+Originally, 80% of the campus was proposed to be renovated, but only the new building and gym were completed due to district “pay-to-play” scandal contracting controversies.

+Awards and recognition

+In 2009, SUHI was listed among the top 1,500 public high schools by Newsweek.
+In 2016, it ranked 2,065th on U.S. News & World Report’s list of best high schools.